TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

   - Summary statistics for Tau and co-expression across loops

 Each stage (20, 25, and 29) was analysed independently, producing separate heatmaps and summary outputs.

+### Gene expression comparison across developmental stage-specific loops

+The script [`loop_exp_boxplots.R`](loop_exp_boxplots.R) compares gene expression profiles of loop-associated genes that are **unique to stage-specific loops** (Stages 20, 25, and 29) in *E. scolopes*.
+Expression values are averaged per developmental stage, log-transformed, and statistically compared using Wilcoxon rank-sum tests.

+**Overview of analysis steps**:

+1. **Input preparation:**
+   - Gene lists were extracted from stage-specific loop–gene mappings (`*.genes_list.txt`).
+   - TPM-normalized expression data were read and averaged across replicates for each developmental stage (Stages 14–28).

+2. **Stage-specific filtering:**
+   - For each stage (20, 25, 29), expression data were subset to include only genes uniquely present in that stage’s loop set (i.e., genes not found in loops from other stages).

+3. **Expression matrix preparation:**
+   - Data were reshaped into long format (gene × tissue × stage).
+   - Expression values were log-transformed using a pseudocount of 0.01.

+4. **Statistical comparisons:**
+   - All pairwise comparisons between stages were tested using **Wilcoxon rank-sum tests** within each tissue.
+   - Significance levels were annotated using the `ggsignif` package.

+5. **Visualization:**
+   - A faceted boxplot was created showing gene expression (logTPM) across tissues, grouped by developmental stage.
+   - Custom color schemes and angled axis labels were used for clarity.

+6. **Output:**
+   - A multi-panel boxplot (per tissue) of gene expression for genes from stage-specific loops.
+   - A significance summary table including:
+     - Wilcoxon test statistic and p-value
+     - Mean and median expression values per stage

+### Notes:
+- Genes appearing in multiple stages were **excluded** to focus on genes unique to a single stage’s loops.
+- Optional sections allow toggling between keeping all genes or filtering for stage-specific ones.